reakt-sh/remote-control/README.md

    - Monitor logs for telemetry data and command execution status.

 2. **Central Server**:
-   - Access the server dashboard (e.g., `http://localhost:3000/admin`) for system status.
+   - Server prepared with WebSocket, QUIC and WebTransport Connection
-   - Use API endpoints to integrate with external tools.
+   - Use API endpoints to connect with clients.

 3. **Web Client**:
    - Open the web interface in a browser (e.g., `http://localhost:8080`).
-   - Log in with operator credentials to monitor and control trains.
+   - Watch video and telemetry data to monitor and control trains.

 ## Contributing
 We welcome contributions to improve the Remote Control System!
 To contribute: